 Contributed by Princeton Public Library

 This image shows the interior of what was the McCannell Store and Post Office in Princeton as it looked around 1930.
-In the picture are Ernest Pike, postmaster; Carl Smith, assistant postmaster; Clarence Monk, in the very back of the store; Neil McCannell on the right with bow tie and cigarette; Neil's son James Edgar McCannell on the far right; and an unidentified young man.
+In the picture are Ernest Pike, postmaster; Carl Smith, assistant postmaster; Clarence Monk, in the very back of the store; Neil McCannell on the right with bow tie and cigarette; Neil's sons James Edgar McCannell on the far right; and Oscar McCannell on the left.

 Neil E. McCannell was an enterprising Princeton businessman.
 In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and traveled to neighboring towns to show movies.